-Important: Never share your 6-digit pump serial number and never post it online.
+Important: Be careful when choosing to share your 6-digit pump serial number or posting it online.
 If someone had access to this number, and was in radio reach of your pump, this could be used to communicate with your pump without your knowledge.
 While this is a feature when you want to build an OpenAPS, it is a flaw and a security issue if someone else can do this to you.